Invariants and K-spectrums of local theta lifts: Admissible data

 \section{Admissible data}

 In this section we will show that the theta lift of an admissible data is still an admissible data.
-We continue to assume that $(G,G')$ is a dual pair in stable range where $G$ is the smaller member.
+We continue to assume that $(G,G')$ is an irreducible type I dual pair in the stable range where $G$ is the smaller member.